ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    - Select **2** Worker nodes per data center for this tutorial (classic only: Leave **Encrypt local disk**)
 7. Under **Resource details**,Set **Cluster name** to **myopenshiftcluster**.
 8. Click **Create** to provision an {{site.data.keyword.openshiftshort}} cluster.
+Take a note of the resource group selected above.
+This same resource group will be used for all resources in this lab.
+{:note}

 ### Configure CLI

 In this step, you'll configure `oc` to point to your newly created cluster.
 The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.